MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

     - **AdminAccount**.
 Required.
 Select a RunAs account that will be used as the local administrator on the gateway VMs.
     - **Management Network**.
 Required.
 Choose the Management VM network that you created for host management.
     - **Management Account**.
 Required.
-Select a Run as account with permissions to add the gateway to the Active Directory domain associated with the network controller.
+Select a Run As account with permissions to add the gateway to the Active Directory domain associated with the network controller.
 This can be the same account used for MgmtDomainAccount while deploying the network controller.
     - **FQDN**.
 Required.
 FQDN for the Active directory domain for the gateway.

 5. Select **Deploy Service** to begin the service deployment job.